cxxiii/photo-psycho-geography/README.md

 ## Photo·Psycho·Geography

-Personal photography website in React with Gatsby, katjaschmelzer.de
+Personal photography website in React with Gatsby